 Their mobile sewing unit “Jerry the Bus” is fully equipped with creative supplies such as sewing machines, fabrics, notions and more!
 Students participating in the Let Creativity Happen project will be sewing Giving Bags which is a tote bag that students can keep or fill up with various items and give away to others in need.

 Asked where the name “Sewing in the Streets” came from, “I was thinking of the song Dancing in the Streets and I thought it would be great to have people doing the same thing but instead of dancing, they would be sewing instead.”
-Says founder and executive director of the Creativity Shell, Shelancia Daniel.
+Says communications director of the Creativity Shell, Shelancia Daniel.

 Parents who wish to register their children for one of the Sewing in the Streets workshops can register online at SEWING IN THE STREETS Registration for Sewing in the Street classes are FREE (donations are accepted), but students must be registered online before attending.

 To keep registration fair for all, please register for only one ½ sewing spot.

 January 26, 2019 –Emancipation Park